jbaragry/ardoq-python-client/README.md

 ## Quick Start
-To get started, simply install ardoqpy, reate an ArdoqClient object and call methods:
+To get started, simply install ardoqpy, create an ArdoqClient object and call methods:

-    clone the repo
     edit `ardoq.cfg` to include your API token make sure `ardoqpy.py` opens your `ardoq.cfg`configuration file use `testclient.py`as a basis for your own client